smkv/fix-message/README.md

 ### Key Features:

 *   **Two Display Modes**: View FIX messages as a raw string with custom delimiters or as a comprehensive HTML table.
+*   **Hierarchical Group Display**: Repeating groups are displayed in an indented, tree-like structure, making complex messages with nested components much easier to read.
 *   **FIX Dictionary Support**: Automatically uses the appropriate FIX dictionary based on the message version.
 It supports FIX versions 4.0 through 5.0 SP2.
 *   **Customizable**: Control the appearance and parsing with attributes like `message`, `delimiter`, and `mode`.
 *   **Intelligent Version Detection**: Automatically detects the data dictionary version from the message content when using FIXT 1.1.